libsndfile/libsndfile/Building-for-Android.md

 make [-j <number of parallel jobs>]
 ```

-This will build libsndfile for android
+This will build libsndfile for android.